shreya-s-git/Final-Programming-Project/README.md

 The `script.js` file controls the functionality and interactivity of the game.
 There were many gameplay features that were made in this file, including the text box input and the user's room navigation history.

 The `haunted-house.js` file contains the elements that control the flow of the storyline.
-The 'start' and 'play again' buttons present in the various HTML files link to this page to start the game and reset it every time a path is finished.
-When users enter location names in response to the game text, `haunted-house.js` controls the new room names, descriptions, and navigation options that appear.
+The 'start' and 'play again' buttons are programmed in this file, and when users enter location names in response to the game text, `haunted-house.js` controls the new room names, descriptions, and navigation options that appear.

 The `style.css` file programs the styling of the game including fonts, animations, spacing, and other visual attributes.
 Key elements that were enhanced by this CSS file include the hovering ghost button, the "Road Rage" font present throughout all screens, and the overarching color scheme.